Governance

 About Steven

-Steven's academic career has encompassed roles in a number of European cities.
-These include Zürich – at the Swiss Federal Institute of Technology, ETH Zürich – and later in Hamburg as founding Vice-Chancellor of the HafenCity University, an institution of the built environment and metropolitan development.
-Steven has also served as head of the School of Architecture and Design at the University of Ulster in Belfast and head of the School of Architecture at Strathclyde University in Glasgow.
+Steven’s academic career has encompassed roles in a number of European cities, including Zürich – at the Swiss Federal Institute of Technology, ETH Zürich – and later in Hamburg as founding Vice-Chancellor of the HafenCity University, an institution of the built environment and metropolitan development.
+He has also served as head of the School of Architecture and Design at the University of Ulster in Belfast and head of the School of Architecture at Strathclyde University in Glasgow.

 Acclaimed as an expert in contemporary Swiss architecture, Steven’s published works include Swiss Made, named one of the books of the year by the Architects' Journal in 2003.
 Also a specialist in ballet choreography as a form of spatial organisation, he edited the first English-language book on renowned choreographer William Forsythe, William Forsythe and the Practice of Choreography.
 It Starts from Any Point.

-Steven is currently a member of the Arts and Humanities Research Council and Creative Industries Council.
+Steven is currently on the council of the Arts and Humanities Research Council, is appointed to the board of Creative UK and Creative Industries Council, and is Chair of Russell Maliphant Dance Company.
 He was a founding director of the board of Architecture and Design Scotland and was named honorary fellow of the Royal Incorporation of Architects in Scotland and of German body Bund Deutscher Architekten in recognition of his services to architecture education.
 He was a long-serving board member of Scottish Ballet and also sat on the board of Glasgow-based production house Cryptic.

 Born in Montreal and raised in the United States, Steven holds a degree in philosophy from Haverford College, Philadelphia, and completed postgraduate studies at the Southern California Institute of Architecture.